mojtabaraouf/Solar-System-N-Body-Simulation/README.md

 This Python script simulates the gravitational dynamics of the Solar System, including the Sun, Mercury, Venus, Earth, Moon, Mars, Jupiter, and Saturn, using a direct N-body approach with Newtonian gravity.
 The simulation runs for 10 years, capturing multiple orbits of inner planets and partial orbits of outer planets.
 The Earth-Moon system is emphasized, with Low Earth Orbit (LEO) and Earth-Moon Lagrange points (L1, L2) plotted as fixed dashed circles.
 Each body is labeled dynamically, and trajectories are visualized.
 The output is a GIF animation showing the orbital dynamics, suitable for astrophysical visualization and analysis.

 The simulation uses the Euler integration method with a 1-day time step for simplicity, implemented with NumPy for calculations and Matplotlib/Pillow for visualization.
-The code is designed for educational purposes and can be extended with more sophisticated integrators (e.g., Verlet) or frameworks like AMUSE for long-term simulations.
+The code is designed for educational purposes and can be extended with more sophisticated integrators (e.g., Verlet) or frameworks for long-term simulations.

 ## Features